swiftlang/swift-markdown/Sources/Markdown/Markdown.docc/Markdown/BlockDirectives.md

 let document = Document(parsing: source, options: .parseBlockDirectives)
 ```

+## Collecting Diagnostics

+When parsing block directive syntax, you can optionally provide an array of errors
+to collect parsing problems and report them to a user.
+See ``DirectiveArgumentText/ParseError``.

 <!-- Copyright (c) 2021-2022 Apple Inc and the Swift Project authors.
 All Rights Reserved. -->